Answers to some common questions about dementia, memory, risk factors and treatments.

 - early memory and thinking problems known as mild cognitive impairment or MCI.

-For advice on these conditions, you can talk to your doctor or visit our page ‘Support for people affected by dementia’ for a list of organisations and support groups that can help.
+For advice on these conditions, you can talk to your doctor or visit out page ‘Support for people affected by dementia’ for a list of organisations that can help.

 Statins are used to treat high cholesterol.
-Recent large trials have not provided evidence that statins could prevent dementia.
-It is not recommended that you take them for this purpose.
-However, if you are concerned about high cholesterol, you can ask your doctor about having a test.
-If your cholesterol is high your doctor can advise whether taking statins is right for you.
+High cholesterol levels have been linked to an increased risk of developing dementia, particularly vascular dementia, and Alzheimer’s.
+However, recent large trials have not provided evidence that statins could prevent dementia.
+If you are concerned about high cholesterol, you can discuss with your doctor about having a blood test.

 This is not recommended.
-Medicines known as non-steroidal anti-inflammatory drugs (NSAIDs), which include aspirin and ibuprofen, have been investigated to find out whether they could reduce Alzheimer’s risk.
-Some studies suggest they could have a benefit, but clinical trials have not backed this up.
+Medicines known as non-steroidal anti-inflammatory drugs (NSAIDs), which include aspirin and ibuprofen, have been tested to find out whether they could reduce Alzheimer’s risk.
+Clinical trials have found no evidence that low-dose NSAIDs can prevent dementia.
 There are also concerns about side-effects, so it is not advised to take these drugs to protect against Alzheimer’s.

-If you are worried about your health or memory, it is a good idea to discuss it with your doctor who can listen to your concerns, run tests, give you advice and refer you to a specialist if necessary.
+If you are worried about your health or memory, you should discuss it with your doctor who will listen to your concerns, organise tests, offer advice and refer you to a specialist if necessary.

 You can also visit our page Support for people affected by dementia to find contact details of organisations that can help you with practical and emotional support.